Gregory Antiochos

 Gregory Antiochos (Γρηγόριος Ἀντίοχος) was a 12th-century Byzantine official and author.

 Life and career

 Gregory Antiochos was born in Constantinople, the capital of the Byzantine Empire, some time around 1125.
-He hailed from an obscure family, but his father, whose name is unknown was sufficiently to found a small female convent at the Forum Bovis.
-Antiochos was apparently an only child, and received an excellent education under Nicholas Kataphloron (whose funeral oration he held in 1160), Nicholas Hagiotheodorites, and Eustathius of Thessalonica.
-Closely tied to the capital's intellectual circles, already before 1159 he abandoned a literary career in favour of entering the civil service, soon becoming a member of the central imperial bureaucracy.
+He hailed from a family that is known to have lived in the city since the 11th century.
+His father Paulos Antiochos, who died around 1177, founded a small female convent at the Forum Bovis.
+Antiochos was apparently not an only child, but had no brothers.
+He received an excellent education under Nicholas Kataphloron (whose funeral oration he held in early 1160), Nicholas Hagiotheodorites, and Eustathius of Thessalonica.
+His first known work can be dated to the years after 1157, his last work was written around 1199.
+He entered the civil service early in his life, soon becoming a member of the central imperial bureaucracy.